I have a 2 day stopover in HK in late September and was wondering if anyone has any must see's that they could recommend. I haven't been to HK before,

 Have an awesome time,

-Martie about 2 years ago
+Martie over 2 years ago

 Martie's points are spot on!
 Especially the last one, if there's only one thing you can do, work out how to stay for longer.
 I've been four times and there's always new reasons to go back.

 The markets are a must (Jade Market, Ladies Market) and of course you will be expected to haggle - so enjoy it.
 For a large shopping complex with familiar brands check out SOGO at Causeway Bay but go early because this place gets very busy.

 Walk along the Avenue of Stars where you will see various famous statues and the one of the most iconic views in the world of Hong Kong island (note: when I was there in December 2015, the Avenue was closed for renovation, so maybe check this).
 If you keep walking west along here, you will arrive at the port to get the star ferry to Hong Kong island.

 The HK Museum of History is also good - perhaps add this to your second visit ;)